Arthur Cunningham

 Arthur Cunningham (November 11, 1928, Piermont, New York – March 31, 1997, Nyack, New York) was an American composer and educator.
-His students included singer Kate Davidson, producer/engineer Peter Francovilla, pianist John Ellis, and Berklee Press editor-in-chief Jonathan Feist.
+His students included singer Kate Davidson, producer/engineer Peter Francovilla, pianist John Ellis, musician and computer programmer Matt Lebofsky, and Berklee Press editor-in-chief Jonathan Feist.

 Biography

 Cunningham began composing music at the age of 12, which he performed with his jazz band.
-He attended Fisk University (BA, 1951), Juilliard (1951–1952), and Columbia University's Teachers College, where he earned his Master’s degree in 1957.
-In 1951, the National Association of Negro Musicians held a concert featuring his works.
-Cunningham served in the United States Army from 1955 to 1957, during which time he composed music for army bands and television.
+He attended Fisk University (BA, 1951), Juilliard (1951–1952), and Columbia University's Teachers College and received a master’s degree in 1957.
+In 1951, the National Association of Negro Musicians held a concert of his works.
+Cunningham served in the United States Army from 1955 to 1957 and composed music for army bands and television.

-Between 1963 and 1973, Cunningham wrote seven large-scale stage works, incorporating a wide range of popular musical styles, including jazz, gospel, and rock.
-Some of his compositions bear similarities to, and even predate, the concept of rock opera.
+Between 1963 and 1973, Cunningham wrote seven large-scale stage works in popular genres such as jazz, gospel, and rock.
+Some of his compositions resemble what would become the rock opera genre.